Leading personal injury and medical negligence solicitors

 Over the following year we will be sharing a series of question and answer articles about our day-to-day lives in the medical negligence team.
 This week, it’s Rachel Carey's turn, a solicitor in the team.

-The driving force behind my decision to study law and specialise in claimant clinical negligence work was my desire to help David, rather than Goliath.
+The driving force behind my decision to study law and specialise in claimant medical negligence work was my desire to help David, rather than Goliath.
 I have a keen interest in medicine and enjoy using my skills and expertise to help our clients get back on their feet or live a more fulfilling and stress free life following a medical accident.
 I find it incredibly satisfying to be in a position which allows me to guide clients through the legal process which I know many will find daunting and overwhelming.

 Which personal skills does it take to succeed at this type of work?

-It is really important for a clinical negligence solicitor to have empathy, be able to show understanding and have the ability to remain calm in stressful situations.
+It is really important for a medical negligence solicitor to have empathy, be able to show understanding and have the ability to remain calm in stressful situations.
 As the majority of the medical accidents we deal with cause life changing injuries which devastating consequences to our clients and their families, I ensure that I always bear that in mind and treat them sensitively and patiently.

 What is the most rewarding part of your work?